jaycloud336/Game-cd/continous-deployment-workflow.md

 ```

 ### 5. Monitor Deployment
-ArgoCD will automatically detect and deploy your manifests.
-You can monitor the process via the CLI or the UI.
+ArgoCD will automatically detect and deploy the manifests.

 ```bash
 # Watch ArgoCD sync the application